SACGF/variantgrid_admin_docs/sequencing/sequencing_scans.md

 ## Command line

-You can also manually execute a
+You can also manually execute on the VM, in VG dir as variantgrid user via:

     python3 manage.py scan_run_jobs

 This also has the ```--reuse-prev-scan-id``` option to re-use a previous run's scan, if you want to avoid the "scanning files" step, and go straight to the "create models" step

+Scans triggered on the command line are run immediately with logs displayed to console.
+They are not in a celery task, so don't wait on queue (so are not isolated).
+They will have no "Task ID" (which is usually celery job)

 ## Logs